captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-...
-Or what?
+…Or what?

 ---

 ## POPS:
-Oh -- so it’s like that now?
+Oh—so it’s like that now?

 ---

 ## LIEUTENANT CARO:
-Walter , c’mon --
+Walter , c’mon—

 ---